h3rm1t0/L2-Interceptor/README.md

     2. Disables Linux Kernel IP Forwarding.
     3. Safely closes all active threads to prevent zombie processes.

+#### ⚠️ Disclaimer

+This code was developed strictly for information security research, authorized auditing, and network protocol studies.
+It must not be used on any network without the explicit, written consent of the network administrators.
+The author is not responsible for any misuse or damage caused by this tool. pip install scapy

 ## 🚀 Installation & Usage

 **Note:** This tool requires root privileges for raw socket manipulation and Linux Kernel modification (`/proc/sys/net/ipv4/ip_forward`).